Last Man Standing (Jerry Lee Lewis album): Personnel

 In addition to the guest stars, the album features Kenny Lovelace and producer Jimmy Rip on guitar, James "Hutch" Hutchinson on bass, and Jim Keltner playing drums.
 The liner notes were written by Peter Guralnick.
-Kris Kristofferson's track produced by J. Carter Tutwiler at NoCanBeat Studios and mixed by Jimmy Rip.
+Kris Kristofferson's track produced by J. Carter Tutwiler at NoCanBeat Studios and mixed by Steve Gamberoni.

 Unreleased songs

 Lewis recorded several more songs for the album than were released, including: